The 7 Best Small Dog Harnesses Australia: Tested & Evaluated 2023

-We love the mix of colours you have to choose from.
-It is possibly one of the widest ranges of designs on this list.
+We also love the mix of colours you have to choose from.
+In fact, it is one of the widest ranges of designs on this list.
 It’s not just fashionable, but also super practical.
-The Ruffwear has light-reflective trim for low-light walking.
-Early-risers and nightwalkers rejoice.
+The Ruffwear has light-reflective trim for low-light walking - early-risers and nightwalkers rejoice.

-As for maintenance, this small dog harness is hand-wash only.
+As for maintenance, this small dog harness is hand-wash only, like our number two choice.
 For the high price point and quality, you’ll want to keep this harness in tip-top shape for as long as possible.

-As a harness for Dachshunds, you can’t go wrong with the versatile, high-reviewed, and easy-to-use Ruffwear model.
+As a harness for Dachshunds, our team thinks you can’t go wrong with the versatile, high-reviewed, and easy-to-use Ruffwear model.

 The economical product that encapsulates all of these features and more is the Best Pet Supplies Voyager.
 The Voyager is a step-in harness so it’s very easy to slip onto your dog’s body.
-The material is breathable, stretchy, and has a warm, soft lining that your Frenchie will love on cold evenings or early mornings.
+I appreciated how the material is breathable, stretchy, and has a warm, soft lining that your Frenchie will love on cold evenings or early mornings.

 The Best Pet Supplies Voyager Step-in Plush Dog Harness being tested by our independent expert team.

 With an astounding array of colours and designs, your pup will be so fashionable with their new coat.
+They even have options for a matching lead.
 The Voyager only has a back-clip which is ideal for Frenchies, as it’ll never put pressure on their delicate tracheas.
 Size range is also quite impressive; with the Voyager there are extra-small and small options available in all colours.

-Our last harness recommendation is for the lovable, hyperactive Jack Russel Terrier.
+Our last harness recommendation is for the lovable, hyperactive Jack Russell Terriers.
 The OG rough and tumble working dog with plenty of attitude and spirit.
 The epitome of sweet small dogs in many ways!
 Jack Russell’s need a harness that can keep up with them.
 It needs to be durable, adjustable, and comfy on your Jack Russell’s skin.
-As super active dogs who love to roll around, resistant material is a must.
+As super active dogs who love to roll around, we asbolutely agree that resistant material is a must.

 The TRUE LOVE Dog Harness being tested by our independent expert team.

 This is an H-shaped harness with two lead attachments for maximum versatility.
 It has some other tricks up its sleeve too.
-This doubles as a dog car harness as it has a loop for the car seat belt and reflective properties woven into the nylon fabric are added bonuses to an already solid product.
+For instance, I love how it doubles as a dog car harness as it has a loop for the car seat belt and reflective properties woven into the nylon fabric are added bonuses to an already solid product.
 The straps are fully adjustable, ensuring the perfect fit.